Applying for or renewing a blue badge

 What if I have a blue badge from another area?

-If you move to Cornwall from another area, you can continue to use your old badge and apply for a new one from Cornwall Council when it expires.
+If you move to Cornwall from another area, you can continue to use your old badge.
+You can apply for a new badge from Cornwall Council when your old one expires.
 You should tell the Council that issued your old badge about your change of address.

 What if my blue badge is lost, stolen or destroyed?

-We can issue a replacement badge if yours is lost, stolen, destroyed or so damaged or faded that it can’t be read.
-You will need to provide a new photo and the £10.00 fee.
+We can issue a replacement badge if yours is lost or stolen.
+You will need to provide a new photo.
+The fee for a replacement badge is £10.00.

 What to do if a blue badge holder has died?

 You should return the blue badge to Cornwall Council by posting it to